AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/security-tab.md

 ## [!UICONTROL POST activities summary table]

-The **[!UICONTROLPOST activities summary table]** frame shows the summarized `POST` activities for the site, faceted on `client_ip` from the [!DNL Fastly] logs.
+The **[!UICONTROL POST activities summary table]** frame shows the summarized `POST` activities for the site, faceted on `client_ip` from the [!DNL Fastly] logs.
 It also shows the count for the URL that is accessed by the IP address.
 The count is for the selected timeframe.

 ![POST-activities-summary](../../assets/tools/observation-for-adobe-commerce/POST-activities-summary.jpg)